 We have sun again and as such my little seedlings are now sending out new groth light anything.
 The harder task now is staying ontop of watering, they have moved onto rain water and looks like no probs there.
 Feeding is also something I will keep an eye on now as springtails just don't cut it for the size of the traps.

-I do hope in time to swap a few plants for something else but want to get them a little bigger before that happens.
+I do hope in time to swap a few plants for something

 I should have known if my plants were catching fungus gnats then there was a chance that the larvae could be in the sphagnum moss they are growing in.
 Sure enough they are I removed two with a pin but where there are two there are twenty.